Fly fishing has become more and more popular in the arctic.

 The arctic char has proven to be an exciting fish to catch

 on a fly.
-We have found that Silver with red or chartreuse streamers are the best
+We have found that Silver with red or chartreuse streamers as well as hot pink colors are the best

 flies for arctic char.
 Some of our rivers and streams are the best you can

 possibly get for fly fishing and hold many of the current line class records.
 You will have many opportunities to try your luck at catching the hard fighting Arctic Char.
 Imagine the thrill of having a big red Char take your line out to the end of your backing, not just once but two or three times.
 Each week we try to arrange for the opportunity for you, our guest to fly-fish a different lake, stream or river each day.
 Some days you will have fished three or four different hotspots.
 Our pilots are very good at following the Arctic Char as they move from area to area as the season progresses and will make sure you are always in the best possible spot.

 Over the past few years we have found that the most

 popular fly rods have been 7 to 10 weight.
 Floating or shooting tip

 lines with mono leaders adjusted to length depending on the depth

 of the fish.
 Usually Char are found in shallow water or streams and

 rivers.
 Depth ranges from 5 inches to 6 or 7 feet.
 Lake Trout are